-PPC Success With Google AdWords
+PPC Success With Google Ads

 Quite simply, you can buy your way to the top of the search results within hours and then pay a fee for every visitor that comes onto your website.
-PPC advertising is therefore a highly targeted online advertising tool and it is also a marketing sector that continues to grow rapidly as more and more companies come to realise how it can be a very cost-effective and measurable source of new business.
+PPC advertising is therefore a highly targeted digital advertising tool and it is also a marketing sector that continues to grow rapidly as more and more companies come to realise how it can be a very cost-effective and measurable source of new business.

 Running a successful pay-per-click campaign